OndrejNepozitek/Edgar-Unity/docs/introduction.md

 ## Terms of use

-The plugin can be used in bot commercial and non-commerical projects but **cannot be redistributed or reselled**.
+The plugin can be used in bot commercial and non-commercial projects but **cannot be redistributed or reselled**.
 If you want to include this plugin in your own asset, please contact me and we will figure that out.